TJ-VO/genesis-tool-design/competitive-differentiation.md

 Result: Very time-consuming if rewriting, history lost or messy
 ```

-**Ephemeral Chat Approach (with manual branching):**
+**Ephemeral Chat Approach (with basic branching):**
 ```
-1. Navigate to msg_42
+1. Navigate to target message
-2. Click "Branch from here" (manual action required)
+2. User initiates branch creation (UI varies by implementation)
-3. System creates new branch
+3. ✅ New branch created automatically
-4. User must manually switch to new branch
+4. ✅ All messages up to branch point copied automatically
+5. ✅ Original conversation preserved
-5. Edit message in new branch
+6. Edit message in new branch
-6. Generate new AI response
+7. Generate new AI response
-7. User must remember: "Which branch was which?"
+8. ⚠️ Organization: Can become cluttered with multiple branches
+9. ⚠️ Scope: Branches remain within this conversation tree only

-Result: History preserved, but manual overhead and effort required
+Result: History preserved, intuitive UI, but conversation-scoped (no cross-conversation reuse)
 ```

 **Document Platform Approach:**